CheckedDict

 choices can be defined lazyly by giving a lambda which returns a list of possible choices

-• adaptor (Optional[dict[str, Callable[[str, Any, Any], Any]]]) – a dict mapping keys to functions to convert the value before being set.
-An adaptor callback has the form (key: str, newvalue: Any, oldvalue: Any) -> Any.
+• adaptor (Optional[dict[str, Callable[[Any], Any]]]) – a dict mapping keys to functions to convert the value before being set.
+An adaptor callback has the form (value: Any) -> Any.
 The value returned will be the value set for the given key

 • docs (Optional[dict[str, str]]) – a dict containing help lines for keys defined in default